A Review of The Dog Whisperer | Season One

 So what are the terms?
 Take a look at this classic example.

-Many of us pat and play with our Shelties as soon as we get home, when they are very excited - but that will only reinforce that hyperactive state of mind.
+Many of us at and play with our Shelties as soon as we get home, when they are very excited—but that will only reinforce that hyperactive state of mind.
 If you think your Sheltie already has too much nervous energy, why praise and encourage that behavior?

 The Dog Whisperer tell us that the best time to give your dog affection is when he's already calm and submissive, thereby reinforcing that nice lovely temperament.

-It's also in the interest of our own safety and sanity.
+Training your dog out of bad behaviors is in the interest of your own safety and sanity.
 Living with an unruly dog is stressful and can negatively impact on everyone in the house.
-We owe it to our dogs to train them properly.
-And we owe it to ourselves and our families who live with them.
+We owe it to our dogs to train them properly, and we owe it to ourselves and our families who live with them.